-- Be a nature positive solution or business model, that builds resilience in the most vulnerable communities and places in East Africa. - ✓ The solution offers a potentially profitable revenue model. - ✓ Be located in East Africa (Burundi, Ethiopia, Kenya, Rwanda, Tanzania, Uganda). - ✓ The team has proven conservation and business experience. - ✓ Gender, equity, human rights and biodiversity considerations are included. - The solution does no harm (i.e., has no negative impacts on communities or ecosystems it is designed to build resilience in).
+- Be a nature positive solution, that builds resilience in the communities and places most vulnerable to shocks and stresses in East Africa. - The Challenge is open to not-for-profit organisations across public, private, civil society and grassroots organizations as well as academia. - Innovative and scalable initiatives that change the risk perceptions of investing in agriculture. - ✓ Be located in East Africa (Burundi, Ethiopia, Kenya, Rwanda, Tanzania, Uganda). - ✓ The team has proven conservation and business experience. - ✓ Gender, equity, human rights and biodiversity considerations are included. - The solution does no harm (i.e., has no negative impacts on communities or ecosystems it is designed to build resilience in).